2310 Criteria for Immediate or Expedited Responses to Service Requests

 At Application

-At the initial home visit, the case worker must clearly and fully explain the information in the following forms with the applicant.
-Maintain copies in the case record and review with the applicant/RP as indicated in the instructions for each form.
+At the initial visit, the caseworker must clearly and fully explain the information in the following forms to the applicant.
+Then, the caseworker must maintain copies in the case record and review them with the applicant or RP as shown in the instructions for each form.

 • Form 2307, Rights and Responsibilities;